Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 Once you’re happy with your map background you need to group all the elements present into a single layer.
 Name this layer “map-background”

-CHECKPOINT 1: You should have something similar to the image below, two layers: “map-background” and “conference-area”
+CHECKPOINT 1: You should have something similar to the image below, two layers: “map-background” and “conference-area”.
+Your conference area layer should include the rectangle you just created.

 1. Tables (aka Rooms)